 And, no surprise, she’s proud of them both.

 I look ahead in 2009 and look forward to fun with my mom on her first trip to Europe.
 Wish my sister were going.
-She’s been listening to me ramble since Chippewa Drive.
+She’s been listening to me ramble since we were kids.
 Oh, and Christmas Eve rocked!